 hello dependency.
 Nix found it, downloaded it, and made it available in a shell environment.

 When are shell environments useful?¶

-Sometimes you’d like to give someone else a one-liner to install a set of tools and you want this to work on all Linux distributions and MacOS.
+If you’d like to give someone else a one-liner to install a set of tools and you want this to work on all Linux distributions and MacOS.

-Sometimes you’d like to provide a script that is reproducible, meaning it will also provide any tools that it depends on.
+If you’d like to provide a script that is reproducible, meaning it will also provide any tools that it depends on.

 Searching package attribute names¶

-What can you put in a shell environment?”
+What can you put in a shell environment?

-To start, anything that’s in the official package list can become part of the shell environment.
+Anything that’s in the official package list can become part of the shell environment.